How to Use a Whammy Pedal

 Recommended Whammy Pedals

 The original DigiTech Whammy pedal was released in 1989 and there have been quite a few newer models since.
 While there are other brands that offer the same effect, I recommend buying a DigiTech Whammy.
-DigiTech know how to create great pitch shifting effect pedals and the DigiTech Whammy is the gold standard among guitarists.
+DigiTech knows how to create great pitch shifting effect pedals and the DigiTech Whammy is the gold standard among guitarists.

 There are two DigiTech Whammy pedals I recommend and which one you choose depends on what features you want to have.